Felino Jr.

-Felino Jr. (born February 12, 1987) is a Mexican luchador enmascarado (or masked professional wrestler), who works for Consejo Mundial de Lucha Libre (CMLL).
+Felino Jr. (born February 12, 1987) is a Mexican professional wrestler, who works for Consejo Mundial de Lucha Libre (CMLL).
 He was previously known by the ring name Tiger, and before that, as Tiger Kid (sometimes spelled Tiger Kidd).
-He frequently teams with his brother, fellow enmascarado Puma King.
+He frequently teams with his brother, fellow masked wrestler Puma King.

 He is a member of the Casas wrestling family, and is a son of El Felino.
 He uses a ring character and a mask very similar to his father and has been trained by his uncle, professional wrestler Negro Casas.
 His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.